aelmahmoudy/ytdownloader/README.md

-YouTube Downloader for Android _ by dentex
+YouTube Downloader for Android
 ================================================================
+originally by dentex (Samuele Rini)
+currently maintained by João Matos

 Download YouTube video and extract or convert audio to mp3.
 For Android 4+